 KnowThePepper

-7 Pot Brain Strain is a red, deeply wrinkled Capsicum chinense superhot selected from Trinidad 7 Pot seed lines.
-We treat 1,000,000-1,350,000 SHU as a reported cultivar-reference range, not an official record measurement.
-The useful reader job is safe handling, tiny-dose cooking, and long-season growing, not chasing a certified title.
+7 Pot Brain Strain is a red, deeply wrinkled Capsicum chinense superhot selected from Trinidad 7 Pot seed lines, with a reported 1,000,000 to 1,350,000 SHU range rather than an official record measurement.
+Handle it as a tiny-dose, long-season superhot instead of chasing a certified title.

 - Species: C. chinense